emmajanedrews/base-template/_drafts/a-quick-look-at-the-latest-market-numbers.md

 <center>&nbsp;</center>

-he March housing report was very exciting for us.
+The March housing report was very exciting for us.
 Monthly sales hit an all-time high of 9,402.
 Back In January, we only had 6,000 sales.
 Sales are up 36% from this time last year.

 Our total inventory is down from last March by almost 12%.
 There are currently 21,703 homes on the market in the Phoenix area. **We had a 9% increase in the average list price, and the average sales price is up by 9.5% as well.**